New Jersey Roads - NJ 82

 These signs face motorists on NJ 82 EB underneath the Garden State Parkway and US 22 EB, respectively, at the interchange of all three routes.
 Traffic to and from 82 uses a system of U-turn and slip ramps to get where it needs to go, and 22-GSP traffic is similarly unintuitive in non-parallel directions (see the US 22 page for more on that).
 Basically, there are U-turns at either end of the interchange on US 22, and all the missing movements are supposed to use those.
 Also, GSP NB Exit 139B is signed for NJ 82 WB, a wicked hairpin loop, when in fact it's just using a few local roads, including Chestnut St. (signed only on 139A), to get there.
 The reverse, NJ 82 EB to the GSP SB, uses the same roads.

-NJ 82 WB in the same place, with the sign on the far side of the US 22 EB overpass (the outermost roadway of those passing overhead).
+NJ 82 WB in the same place, with the overhead LGS on the far side of the US 22 EB overpass (the outermost roadway of those passing overhead).
 The ramp splits between the Parkway NB and 22 EB, and traffic to other movements is expected to use the EB-WB U-turn on 22.
+The useless "one way" sign is for NJ 82 WB, but there's no one entering the road who could be thus confused.

 Speaking of which, the oddly shielded split in that ramp.
 Unless you know this sign is coming, there's no way to photograph it, because the ramp radius is tight and there's a Jersey Driver on your tail.

-WB just before the above interchange, a river sign from the NJSHR S-24 days.
+WB just before the above interchange, a river sign and a second bridge that are both from the NJSHR S-24 days.
+The last bridge photo is of the WB side and the other two are the EB side.

 This unusual sign is on Johnson Place SB (the shield at top is opposite this sign).
 Traffic from NJ 82 EB to the GSP SB uses a spur road (Elmwood Avenue) with a speed limit of 25.
 All signs to the GSP SB point this way, and it's hard to get above 25.
 On the other hand, savvy traffic can keep going another half-mile on 82, to another sign for the GSP, that points down Johnson.
 A block later, they find a line of cars on Elmwood, and are free to move about the demi-rotary and cut by traffic that was a good minute or two ahead of them on 82.